Urine test (urinalysis)

 - Men should wash their penis, women should wash their genitals

-- Begin to urinate, but don’t collect the first part of the stream
+- Begin to urinate, you may be advised to collect the first or middle part (mid-stream) of the stream

 - Seal the container securely

 If you cannot hand it in within one hour, you can store it hygienically for up to 24 hours in a sealed plastic bag in the fridge.